Skip to Content

 Cost

 This programme is funded by NHS England.
-Participants will need to fund their travel costs and any other related costs including accommodation if you choose to stay overnight before or after any of the face to face elements of the programme.
+Participants will need to fund their travel costs to attend face to face sessions or to meet with their mentor, and any other related costs including accommodation if you choose to stay overnight before or after any of the face to face elements of the programme.
+It should also be noted that there is no additional funding for any costs related to the QI project.

 Application and Deadline